Nursing Home Abuse and Neglect FAQ

 At Armando Personal Injury Law, our clients are more than just names on a piece of paper.
 We understand the physical, emotional and financial impact that a nursing home abuse or neglect case can have on victims and their families.
 We treat clients like family and are determined to help clients get the best possible outcome.

 Our firm has the experience and the resources to build strong cases that get results.
+We thoroughly review records related to abuse and neglect, including the death certificate if your loved one died in a facility.
 Attorney Armando Edmiston has been helping clients in the Tampa area for more than a decade.
 He fights to hold negligent nursing homes accountable and stands up to insurance companies to help you recover financial compensation.